 An historical overview of monitoring results (including metals) is provided in the report in Appendix 2.
 Surface monitoring locations are provided in Plan- NS2541A.

-A summary of the water volume and quality data of EPL monitoring points can be found in Table 17 and Table 18.
-There were two exceedances of the bicarbonate alkalinity limit of 711 mg/L from LDP001 during the reporting period.
-These exceedances are discussed in detail in Section 11.
-All other parameters in Table 17 and Table 18 were within EPL limits.
+A summary of the water volume and quality data of EPL monitoring points can be found in Table 17 and Table 18. .
+All parameters in Table 17 and Table 18 were within EPL limits.